dphfox/Fusion/CONTRIBUTING.md

 ### Create a new branch and draft a pull request

+- Create a pull request as soon as possible and mark it as a draft while you are working on it.
+This means we can see what you're working on and guide you as you work, rather than lumping all feedback at the end of the process.

 - Ensure it's clear what you're working on, why you're working on it and what you aim to achieve with the pull request.

 - Keep your pull requests small and specifically targeted; for example, by separating different features into different pull requests.

-- Doing this as early as possible means we can observe and comment on your work as you go, enabling us to help you or to point out potential shortcomings while it's still early on and easy to rectify.

 ### Write your code